Unaudited Financial Statements and Dividend Announcement For the Six Months and Full Year ended 30 June 2022

 - Current Assets:

-Current assets decreased to $12.86 million as at 30 June 2022 from $14.83 million as at 30 June 2021.
-This was mainly due to decrease in cash and cash equivalent, and decrease in trade receivables, offset by increase in contract assets.
+Current assets decreased to $10.52 million as at 31 December 2024 from $10.83 million as at 30 June 2024.
+This was mainly due to decrease in cash and cash equivalent, offset against increase in deposit paid for dormitory construction.

 - Non-Current Liabilities:

-Non-current liabilities decreased to $1.43 million as at 30 June 2022 from $2.38 million as at 30 June 2021.
-This was mainly due to decrease in non-current lease liabilities, and decrease in loans and borrowings.
+Non-current liabilities increased to $12.37 million as at 31 December 2024 from $7.12 million as at 30 June 2024.
+This was mainly due to increase in non-current loans and borrowings.

 - Current Liabilities:

-Net cash used in investing activities in FY2022 amounted to $0.80 million.
-This was mainly due to acquisition of property, plant and equipment.
+Net cash used in investing activities in 1H FY2025 amounted to $9.04 million.
+This was mainly due to the acquisition of an investment property.

 Commentary